gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 Note that the order of states indexing the probabilities is reversed compared to the mathematical definition.

 ### Health Test
-The probabilities that test indicates pig's health correctly at month $k=1,...,N-1$, we have
+For the probabilities that the test indicates a pig's health correctly at month $k=1,...,N-1$, we have

 $$ℙ(t_k = positive ∣ h_k = ill) = 0.8,$$